If you’re considering whether to go to university to continue your education, it’s likely that the cost of studying a degree has crossed your mind.

 Many online courses can get you into the same line of work as a degree.
 So not only will you save money on the cost of your education, you can reach your end goal in much less time.

 Online courses are studied at your pace.
 So you can finish it much faster than the allotted timeframe if you need or want to.

 For instance, if you wanted to become an accountant, our online AAT Accounting courses can get you into the profession much faster than a three-year accounting degree.
 In addition to providing you with commercial experience from an accountancy practice.
 You could also become a zookeeper through our Level 3 (RQF) Zookeeping Diploma or a dental nurse with our NEBDN National Level 3 Diploma in Dental Nursing.

 The cost of these courses is much lower than what you’d pay for a degree in the same subject.
 Plus, online courses often benefit from seasonal discounts, so you could save even more on your education.

 You can view the price of these courses on the individual course pages.

 Get Started with an Online Course

-These are just some of the online courses learndirect provide that enable you to access qualified professions.
+These are just some of the online courses learndirect provides that enable you to access qualified professions.
 With the entirety of the costs involved in attending university, it’s easy to see how online courses are the cheaper alternative.
 However, you need to do your research ahead of enrolling to ensure the course you take will provide the end result you’re after.

 If you need help making your decision, our student support advisors are on hand to discuss your options.
 They know exactly what each of our online courses can lead you into.
 So, if you’re unsure what course to take to reach your ideal career, they can provide the certainty you’re looking for.